When boating in open water such as lakes, rivers, ponds, Puget Sound, and the ocean — YOU CAN NEVER BE TOTALLY SAFE, BUT YOU CAN BE BETTER PREPARED.

 Boating in cold weather can be exhilarating, but it also puts you at risk of falling into dangerously cold waters.
 Even boating in warm weather can be dangerous if the water is much colder than the air.

-Cold Water Immersion is almost always the result of a capsize or swamping of, or falling overboard from, a boat under 26 feet.
+Cold water immersion is almost always the result of a capsize or swamping of, or falling overboard from, a boat under 26 feet.
 In each distinct phase, a person (without a life jacket) faces a MUCH HIGHER risk of drowning in cold water.

 Phases include: